COMPONENT VIDEO TROUBLESHOOTING GUIDE

 What makes Component Video so unreliable and why do I always have issues?

-It is highly recommended that any time you are servicing a Component Video System, you have a second person on the floor constantly watching the TV for a restored picture.
+We recommend any time you are servicing a TV with no picture, each connection gets checked, cleaned, and/or re-seated.
+It’s also easier to do this with a second person on the floor constantly watching the TV for a restored picture.
 You will frequently find that just moving the cables and/or unplugging them and plugging them back in will restore the picture.
+If you have someone helping you, they can tell you whats happening to the picture while you are manipulating wires either behind a TV or behind the AV rack.

 Need parts?